open/close all folders

-- Laser-Guided Amnesia: Due to an accident in his teenage years when he was playing Rhyme, he was knocked unconscious and lost his memories.
+- Laser-Guided Amnesia/Trauma-Induced Amnesia: Due to an accident in his teenage years when he was playing Rhyme, he was knocked unconscious and lost his memories.

-- Locked into Strangeness: His hair turns permanently white in Koujaku's bad ending (although he already had an odd hair colour in the first place).
+- Locked into Strangeness: His hair permanently turns white in Koujaku's bad ending (although he already had an odd hair colour in the first place).

 - Long-Haired Pretty Boy: Though his long hair is justified since having it cut causes him physical pain.
 In Koujaku's good end, Aoba allowed Koujaku to cut his hair since the pain in his hair completely disappeared after Toue is defeated.